IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/week_1_detail_sep_6.md

   <td></td>
   <td><ul>
   <li>Rohde, Mike. “<a href="http://www.alistapart.com/articles/sketching-the-visual-thinking-power-tool/" target="_blank">Sketching: the Visual Thinking Power Tool.</a>” A List Apart.
 January 25, 2011. </li>
-<li>Brown, Sunni.
-“The Miseducation of the Doodle.”
-A List Apart.
-January 25, 2011. http://www.alistapart.com/articles/the-miseducation-of-the-doodle/</li>
+<li>Brown, Sunni. “<a href="http://www.alistapart.com/articles/the-miseducation-of-the-doodle/" target="_blank">The Miseducation of the Doodle.</a>” A List Apart.
+January 25, 2011. </li>
 <li>Writing for Visual Thinkers: A Guide for Artists and Designers* by Andrea Marks</li>
   <ul>
   <li>Mind Maps, p.
 12-13